ucsb/webguide/web-accessibility.md

 The FCC coordinates [Section 255 of The Telecommunications Act](https://www.fcc.gov/general/section-255-disability-rights-office).
-They require the telecommunications industry to make equipment readily accessible or, alternatively make equipment compatible with assistive technology devices.
+They require the telecommunications industry to make equipment readily accessible or, alternatively, make equipment compatible with assistive technology devices.